SimiaCryptus/intellij-aicoder/docs/code_review.prompt.md

  🔒 **Security:** Concerns related to vulnerabilities or insecure code practices.
  📚 **Documentation:** Recommendations to improve or add comments and documentation for better clarity.

-- 💡 **Idea:** Suggestions for new features or enhancements.
-- 🐛 **Bug:** Identifiable errors or problems within the code.
-- 🧹 **Cleanup:** Opportunities to tidy the code, such as refactoring or removing unused variables.
-- 🚀 **Performance:** Suggestions to improve the code's efficiency.
-- 🔒 **Security:** Concerns related to vulnerabilities or insecure code practices.
-- 📚 **Documentation:** Recommendations to improve or add comments and documentation for better clarity.

 ## Sections

 ### 1. Overview